nwabuche/Intrusion-Detection-CrossDataset/project_features__analysis/outputs_article_analysis/article_report.md

 ### 3.3 Handling Class Imbalance
 Both NSL-KDD and CICIDS2017 exhibit class imbalance, with attack traffic either dominating or being underrepresented depending on the dataset.
 To address this issue, I apply different strategies depending on the model.

-For Decision Tree and Random Forest classifiers, I apply the Synthetic Minority Over-sampling Technique (SMOTE) only to the training data.
+For Decision Tree and Random Forest classifiers and Logistic Regression on NSL-KDD dataset.
+I apply the Synthetic Minority Over-sampling Technique (SMOTE) only to the training data.
 This allows the models to learn from a more balanced class distribution without altering the original test set.

 For Logistic Regression on CICIDS2017, applying SMOTE on the full training data is computationally expensive due to the dataset’s large size.
 Therefore, I use class-weight balancing combined with stratified subsampling of the training data.
 This approach reduces computational cost while still allowing the model to account for class imbalance.